Reviews You Can Rely On

 Credit: Zach Lovell

 If you need more from your bike computer (we think you will), it's easy to find an option with more bells and whistles.
-The next step up from the basics includes features like onboard maps, turn-by-turn navigation, and GPX ride tracking, so you can save and publish your rides later.
+The next step up from the basics includes features like onboard maps, turn-by-turn navigation, and GPX ride tracking so that you can save and publish your rides later.
 If you want even more from your handlebar computer, you can get models that offer cell phone pairing so you can read texts mid-ride, and some options even offer crash detection.
 These more advanced options also typically have more robust maps and can serve as your own personal bike coach.

 bike computer - more capable devices are great for shoppers who are more serious...